WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/object-variants.md

 </NamedQuery>
 ```

-## Parallel Editions / Related Pages
+## Related Pages
-The Publication Overview application in Content Station 11 can show related pages of a selected layout page.
+The Publication Overview application in Content Station 11 can show Related Pages of a selected layout page.
-This is called the Parallel Editions feature.
-For this feature the `GetRelatedPages` and `GetRelatedPagesInfo`
+For this feature the `GetRelatedPages` and `GetRelatedPagesInfo` services are called which make use of the `MasterId`
-services are called which make use of the `MasterId` to find out which master and which variants exist for the
+to find out which master and which variants exist for the selected layout page.
+The services return the master and all
-selected layout page.
-The services return the master and all its variants regardless whether the selected layout page
-is a master or a variant.
+its variants regardless whether the selected layout page is a master or a variant.

 ## Create Print Variant
 Content Station 11 allows to create a print article (variant object) from a digital article (master object).